rchaurase/docs/src/getting-started-2-architect.rst

 Getting Started Building an Application
 ==========================================================

-Now that we have seen how a device can join an already-configured application, and synchronize its view of the data with the ODK-X Sync Endpoint server hosting the application, it is time to set up our own ODK-X application.
+Now that we have seen how a device can join an already-configured application and synchronize its view of the data with the ODK-X Sync Endpoint server hosting the application, it is time to set up our own ODK-X application.

 .. contents:: :local: